-In this post we’re going to explore little basics about publishing, the advantage and disadvantage of going digital or print, and introduce to you 7 quality self-publishing services that do really good job on designing, publishing and even marketing your books.
+In this article, we’ll cover the basics of publishing, weigh the pros and cons of digital versus print formats, and introduce you to 7 top-notch self-publishing services that excel in design, publishing, and even marketing your books.

-Here are some reading materials to get you started on ISBN:
+Here are some resources to help you learn more about ISBN:

 - International Standard Book Number (Wikipedia)

-- ISBN – the basic you need to know (isbn.org)
+- ISBN – What You Need to Know (isbn.org)

 - Converting ISBN-10 to ISBN-13 (albionresearch.com)

 - International Standard Serial Number (Wikipedia)

 Note: An ISBN is not required if you’re planning to sell or distribute eBooks.